CityBuilderBot-Tech/dcstatus-client-py/README.md

-# DC Status API Client
+# 🐍 DC Status API Client

 This repository hosts the installable Python client for the DC Status API.
 It's a lightweight, background-service that sends periodic heartbeats from your Python application to your API instance.

-The source code for this client and the API is kept in a private repository.
+> **Note**: The source code for this client and the API is kept in a private repository.

 ---

-## Installation
+## 📦 Installation

+You have two options to install the client.

+### Method 1: Using `requirements.txt` (Recommended)

+This is the standard way to manage dependencies in a Python project.
+It ensures that anyone who sets up your project gets the correct version of the client.

 **1. Add to `requirements.txt`**

-Add the following line to your project's `requirements.txt` file.
-This ensures the client is installed along with your other dependencies.
+Add the following line to your project's `requirements.txt` file:

 ```
 # requirements.txt